 One approach for distributing the trusted STI-CA list is using an API over HTTPS.
 In this case the STI-PA could sign the STI-CA list, also allowing it to be securely stored by the Service Provider.

 Another approach is to use a signed PKCS#7/CMS [RFC 5652] container with the list of STI-CAs.
 Since this provides a signed data structure, the Service Provider can securely store it in their file system or database.
 The STI-VS shall verify the signature on the list each time the list is referenced.

+In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list of valid STI-CAs is updated on a regular basis (e.g., daily).
+Details of the lifecycle management of the Trusted STI-CA list is provided in section 7.3.

 Lifecycle of Trusted STI-CA List

-[Editor’s note: Add the following to this section:

-Reasons a CA would be removed from the list.

-Details as to how a CA is removed from the list (including mechanism for revoking certificates issued by the CA being removed from the list)

-How frequently is the list distributed?

-]
+This section discusses considerations and management of the lifecycle of the STI-CA list.
+Criteria by which a STI-CA would be removed from the Trust List are described in section 4 and are subject to policy considerations.
+In the case that an STI-CA is to be removed from the list, in order to minimize the timeframe during which certificates issued by that STI-CA are being used for active calls, the STI-PA shall send an updated list to the Service Providers.
+In addition, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list

 STI-PA administration of Service Providers

 The STI-PA shall maintain a list of valid Service Providers as represented by Service Provider Codes.
 The assignment of Service Provider Codes is outside the scope of this document.
 The assumption is that the STI-GA provides this list and a mechanism to periodically validate/renew the Service Provider Codes in this list.